 The NESTS Chronicles arc, about the eponymous organization and their conspiracy to create weaponized clones of the most powerful warriors in the world.
 As Kyo is absent for the majority of this arc (he doesn't show until the end of '99 and remains a supporting character for the remainder of the saga), the main protagonist is a new character called K' (pronounced "Kay Dash").

 The Tales of Ash arc, which introduces androgynous French pretty boy Ash Crimson as the new main character.
-The story involves a sinister plot to capture the powers of the Kusanagi, Yagami, and Kagura clans and seize the sealed power of Orochi, and the question of just whose side Ash is on.
+The story involves a sinister plot to capture the powers of the Kusanagi, Yagami, and Kagura clans and use them to seize the sealed power of Orochi, as well as the question of just whose side Ash is on.

 More detailed summaries of each arc (and the individual games) can be found in the Analysis section).The games were initially released on the (ridiculously expensive) Neo Geo home arcade system, so they had a hard time catching on with North American home gamers, but remained very popular in Japan, as well as with arcade gamers worldwide.
 It released new editions of the game every year with Madden-like regularity, introducing new characters and rosters into the storyline, while the old characters have seemingly retained their basic sets of special moves throughout the series, probably to dodge the problem of the older games being So Last Season.In addition to the thirteen games of the main KOF storyline, there are multiple spin-offs, remakes and "dream match" titles (that combine all the characters of that particular saga into one game).These include Maximum Impact, a 3D fighting game series which takes place in an Alternate Continuity, right down to having characters not featured in the main KOF storylines; The King of Fighters: KYO, an RPG that ties the events of '96 with '97 and indulges in Kyo and the background of his clan; a Bullet Hell spinoff called KOF Sky Stage for the Xbox Live Arcade; and The King of Fighters-i 002, an iPhone game that ties into XIII.Aside from fighting games and tie-ins, there were the rather infamous Dating Sim games for mobiles and Nintendo DS, Days of Memories allowed the player character to venture in Southtown and date most of the fighting divas from the series (andfromothers); later versions also allowed a girl player character to date the male fighters as well.This is the character sheet.
 Be warned, though: in this series, SNK most certainly ran away with the concept of Loads and Loads of Characters.